Kursk (film): Filming

 Shooting was scheduled to start in September 2016, but it had to be postponed due to Russia's defence ministry not issuing a permit for shooting in the country, which would run for about a month.
 According to The Hollywood Reporter, Russia's defense ministry originally promised cooperation with the crew to provide realism to the movie.
 However, later it reportedly grew concerned about granting access to classified information and sensitive locations.
 On 7 February 2017, ScreenDaily.com reported that shooting was scheduled to start in April.

 Filming started at the Naval base of Toulon, France, on 26 April 2017.
 Some scenes were filmed with Colin Firth at the commercial port of Brest, France, between 2 May and 6 May 2017, including scenes aboard the rescue ship Atlantic Tonjer, serving as the Seaway Eagle.
 On 8 May 2017, it was reported that shooting would take place not only in France but also in locations throughout Europe, including Belgium and Norway.
 On 12 July 2017, the crew was in Jette (Brussels) and scenes were filmed in "Salle Excelsior" (Place Cardinal Mercier).

 Release

 The film premiered at the Toronto International Film Festival on 6 September 2018, where Thomas Vinterberg (director) and Artemiy Spiridonov (actor) presented the film in English and Russian languages.
-The film was scheduled to be released through DirecTV Cinema on 23 May 2019, before being released in a limited release on 21 June 2019, by Saban Films.
+Originally set to be released by STXfilms, the film instead was released through DirecTV Cinema on 23 May 2019, before being released in a limited release on 21 June 2019, by Saban Films.